 - First download all theme files in your WordPress theme folder.
 Make sure you are working on a child theme, if needed.

-- Next use a plain text editor (Notepad for Windows, TextMate or TextWrangler for Mac, Sublime Text 2 for Windows, Mac, Linux) to edit the theme file, for instance style.css.
+- Next use a plain text editor (Notepad for Windows, TextMate or TextWrangler for Mac, Sublime Text 2 or Visual Studio Code for Windows, Mac, Linux) to edit the theme file, for instance style.css.

 - Then upload the file to your WordPress theme folder.